RedisLabs/redis-enterprise-k8s-docs/README.md

 6. Redis Enterprise Database (REDB) Admission Controller:
     The Admission Controlller is recommended for use.
 It uses the Redis Enterprise Cluster to dynamically validate that REDB resources as configured by the operator are valid.
     Steps to configure the Admission Controller:
-    * Install the Admission Controller via a bundle:
-    ```shell script
-    kubectl create -f admission.bundle.yaml
-    ```
-    * Wait for the secret to be created:
+    * Wait for the secret to be created by the operator bundle deployment
     ```shell script
         kubectl get secret admission-tls
         NAME            TYPE     DATA   AGE